Boolean-Autocrat/timetable-manager-cli/README.md

 <h4>- By Suyash Handa</h6>
 </div>

+NOTES:

-_NOTE: The sqlite3 database is already populated with some data.
-You can add more data by updating the `utlils/subjects.xlsx` file and supplying the admin key when prompted._
+1. The sqlite3 database is already populated with some data.
+You can add more data by updating the `utlils/subjects.xlsx` file and supplying the admin key when prompted.
+2. A sample generated timetable is already present in the working directory.
+3. Check the `utils/subjects.xlsx` file for existing courses.

 ## Dev Features